 The following information will provide you with a basic understanding of eyelid surgery.
 We will detail when the procedure could help you, how the procedure is performed, and what results you should expect.
 Of course, we will not be able to answer every single question you may have.
 For this reason, it is best for you to speak with Dr. Carp about anything you do not understand.

-The Best Candidates for Eyelid Surgery
+Who Are the Best Candidates for Eyelid Surgery?

 Blepharoplasty can improve your appearance and help boost self-confidence.
 However, it will not drastically alter your appearance, nor will it necessarily cause other people to treat you differently.
 Before deciding to have this procedure done, carefully think about what you expect from this procedure and discuss those expectations with Dr. Carp.